-- 6. The CLTC has not performed a risk assessment, including the assessment of the risk that the financial statements may be materially misstated as a result of fraud.
-However, management has made available to you their understanding about the risks of fraud in the CLTC and do not believe that the financial statements are materially misstated as a result of fraud. - 7.
+- 5. We believe the effects of any uncorrected financial statement misstatements aggregated by you during the current audit engagement and pertaining to the latest period presented are immaterial, both individually and in the aggregate, to the financial statements taken as a whole.
+A summary of such uncorrected misstatements has been attached as Appendix A. - 6.
+We believe the effects of the uncorrected financial statement misstatements detected in the current year that relate to the prior year presented, when combined with those misstatements aggregated by you during the prior-year audit engagement and pertaining to the prior year presented, are immaterial, both individually and in the aggregate, to the financial statements for the year ended September 30, 2013 taken as a whole.
+A summary of such uncorrected misstatements has been attached as Appendix B. - 7.
+The CLTC has not performed a risk assessment, including the assessment of the risk that the financial statements may be materially misstated as a result of fraud.
+However, management has made available to you their understanding about the risks of fraud in the CLTC and do not believe that the financial statements are materially misstated as a result of fraud. - 8.
 We have no knowledge of any fraud or suspected fraud affecting the CLTC involving: - a.
 Management. - b.
-Employees who have significant roles in internal control over financial reporting. - c.
-Others if the fraud could have a material effect on the financial statements. - 8.
-We have no knowledge of any allegations of fraud or suspected fraud affecting the CLTC received in communications from employees, former employees, analysts, regulators, or others. - 9.
-There are no unasserted claims or assessments that legal counsel has advised us are probable of assertion and must be disclosed in accordance with GASB Codification of Governmental Accounting and Financial Reporting Standards ("GASB Codification") Section C50, Claims and Judgments. - 10.
-Significant assumptions used by us in making accounting estimates are reasonable. - 11.
-Management has identified and disclosed to you all laws and regulations that have a direct and material effect on the determination of financial statement amounts.
+Employees who have significant roles in internal control over Financial reporting. - c.
+Others if the fraud could have a material effect on the financial statements. - 9.
+We have no knowledge of any allegations of fraud or suspected fraud affecting the CLTC received in communications from employees, former employees, analysts, regulators, or others. - 10.
+There are no unasserted claims or assessments that legal counsel has advised us are probable of assertion and must be disclosed in accordance with GASB Codification of Government Accounting and Financial Reporting Standards ("GASB Codification") Section C50, Claims and Judgments. - 11.
+Significant assumptions used by us in making accounting estimates are reasonable. - 12.
+Management has identified and disclosed to you all laws and regulations that have a direct and material effect on the determination of financial statement amounts. - 13.
+We have adopted the provisions of GASB Codification Section 2100, Defining the Financial Reporting Entity.
+We believe that we have properly identified and reported as a component unit of the CLTC each organization that meets the criteria established in GASB Codification Section 2100, Defining the Financial Reporting Entity.

-Except where otherwise stated below, matters less than \$6,000 collectively are not considered to be exceptions that require disclosure for the purpose of the following representations.
+Except where otherwise stated below, matters less than \$12,000 collectively are not considered to be exceptions that require disclosure for the purpose of the following representations.
 This amount is not necessarily indicative of amounts that would require adjustment to, or disclosure in, the basic financial statements.